DanielG808/e-commerce-back-end/README.md

 # Usage

 This app can be used to seed data, call data from the api, and potentially, connected with a front-end to create a full-stack app.
+Here is a video demonstrating the testing of the routes using Insomnia: chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/app.html#/files/88d5a526-1829-402b-ydcf-8f52ffda0549

 # License